Posted in:

 Minimum deposit: The minimum amount to open an ISA or savings account is dependent on the account providers.

 Risk: ISAs have some level of risk involved.
 Some risks include inflation risk, market risk, and capital risk.
 Cash ISAs have no capital or market risk; however, they are vulnerable to inflation risk.
-A savings account can only be affected by insolvency and inflation risk.
-So investors need to ask themselves, “is an ISA worth it with the risks involved?” before investing
+In the ISA vs savings account debate, the latter can only be affected by insolvency and inflation risk.
+So investors need to ask themselves, “Is an ISA worth it with the risks involved?” before investing.

-But when it comes to long-term savings, where the interest is likely to rise above £1,000 per annum after several years, you will start paying tax on anything above that threshold with an ordinary savings account.
+But if you are considering the ISA vs savings account question, when it comes to long-term savings, where the interest is likely to rise above £1,000 per annum after several years, you will start paying tax on anything above that threshold with an ordinary savings account.
 But with an ISA savings account, the interest carries on being tax-free.
 So, in this case, the answer to whether an ISA or savings account is more beneficial has to be the ISA.

 The best ISA or savings account scenario